This season, we got to do something I have been wanting to do, but could never

 This painting is one of the most successful because it's subtle.
 It's not so

-much Freudian as it plays with the idea about what is it to wean.
-He has the
+as it plays with the idea about what is it to wean.
+He has the woman who was

-woman who was his nanny as a child who has a hole in her body and there's a
+his nanny as a child who has a hole in her body and there's a chest of drawers

-completely impossible, and it's that idea the dedication to his craft but also
+it's that idea the dedication to his craft but also showing us something

 One of the great pleasures of being here at the museum is that I've had a long